0xKitsune/gas-lab/README.md

 # gas-lab

-Quick way to test gas optimizations.

-To test gas consumption for each function in the `GasReport` contract with `forge test --gas-report`.
+Quick way to test gas optimizations, simply setup each contract with a function you want to test and run `forge test --gas-report`.

 ### Example Output